What’s in a Name?

 By the turn of the Millennium, the Waterman’s Arms was struggling.
 In 2011 the pub was closed, and the brewery owners were looking for someone to run it.

 New landlords were found, and they converted into a pub and backpacker’s hotel.
 They also renamed the pub to The Great Eastern (not to be confused with the Great Eastern pub that was present on West Ferry Rd when the famous ship of the same name was being built) .

-The Great Eastern was also not a financial success (a challenge for the pub since its construction) and at the time of writing it is for sale.
-The pub’s running costs (including substantial brewery rents) are simply too high to support the number of customers.
+At the time of writing, I’ve heard that the pub’s running costs (including substantial brewery rents) are too high to support the number of customers.
 The former Waterman’s/Newcastle Arms is one of the few remaining original public houses on the Island.
 It’s a grand old building in a good location.
-Hopefully one day someone will find the right formula, retaining something of its original purpose and meaning to Islanders.
+Hopefully one day the right formula will be found, and the pub retains something of its original purpose and meaning to Islanders.

 Isle of Dogs – Heritage & History